-This class will give students a basic understanding and application of Adobe Illustrator and Adobe Photoshop programs.
+This class will give students a basic understanding of the Adobe Creative Suite.
 Using the elements of art and principles of design, students will learn color theory, typography, branding and layout while learning to solve creative problems.
 Students will learn the design skills of researching, sketching and idea development before using the computer as their final design tool.

-Prerequisite: Studio Art I(#51224) or Intro to Digital Photography(#53824)
+Prerequisite: Studio Art I (#51224) or Intro to Digital Photography(#53824)